fluxcd/community/GOVERNANCE.md

 ## Decision Making

 - Teams oversee activities appropriate to their defined scope and responsibilities.
-- Decisions that affect only one team are made informally by its maintainers.
+- Decisions that affect only one team are made informally by its members.
 - Decisions that affect multiple teams should go through the proposal process.
 - All proposals should be discussed publicly in the appropriate GitHub issue or pull request.
 - If a member of appropriate team feels feedback from members of the same or other teams is warranted they will @mention the users or teams to request feedback.